Three tips to becoming a traveling artist

 If you have any questions about being a traveling artist, leave a comment below, and I'd be happy to help you out.

-I want to work together to help you create the world you want to live in.
-I write, make art, and create community spaces for us to to share thoughts, feelings, & opportunities for us to explore together.
+I write, make art, and create spaces for us to to share thoughts, feelings, & opportunities to explore how to create the world we want to live in.
 Being human is hard, but we can make it easier for each other.
 I believe in us. 💜

 Stay connected